 Finding an affordable dental implant in Albuquerque is next to impossible.
 Averages for an implant in this city cost about $2,339.36.
 Even with insurance, a dental implant in Albuquerque won’t be cheap.
 You’ll end up paying about $1,169 out of pocket for this procedure.

 If you don’t have insurance and you’d like to find a place where you can get a high-quality, low cost dental implant, you might want to consider traveling to Mexico for your procedure.
 The process of traveling abroad for cheap dental implants (dental tourism) has become increasingly popular in the U.S. over the last 20 years, thanks to the huge costs of dental care in America.

 Dental tourism is also very safe as long as you know which cities to visit and which dentists to work with.
-The best way to guarantee a fully qualified dentist in a tourist-friendly city is to work with a reputable and trusted dental tourism agency.
+The best way to guarantee a fully qualified dentist in a tourist-friendly city is to work with a reputable and trusted dental referral agency.